EdgeSAM: Prompt-In-the-Loop Distillation for SAM: Experiments

 \section{Experiments}

-\textbf{Efficiency.} We measure the model efficiency mainly by throughput per second on a single NVIDIA 2080 Ti and an iPhone 14 as it reflects the real-world latency.
+\textbf{Efficiency.} We measure the model efficiency mainly by throughput per second on a single NVIDIA 2080 Ti/3090 and an iPhone 14 as it reflects the real-world latency.
 We also report FLOPs and total parameters for side reference.
+To compare data efficiency, we show the required training sets of each method.

 \textbf{Accuracy.} We divide the accuracy measurement into three scenarios according to the prompt type and source.
-(1) We use the ground-truth box as the initial prompt and iteratively add more point prompts for refinement.
+(1) We use the ground-truth box as the initial prompt and iteratively add more point prompts in the wrongly segmented area for refinement.
 (2) Similar to (1) but using the center point of the ground-truth mask as the initial prompt.
 (3) An external object detector is leveraged to provide box prompts.
-For (1) and (2), we calculate the mIoU across all instances, and for (3), we report mAP and boundary IoU~\cite{boundary_iou}.
-For all evaluations, we take the output of the first mask token as the prediction.
+For (1) and (2), we calculate the mIoU across all instances, and for (3), we report mAP and boundary IoU~\citep{boundary_iou}.
+For all evaluations, we take the output of the first mask token as the prediction\footnote{Since EfficientSAM only supports outputting multiple masks, we select the mask with the highest score as the final prediction for it.}.

-\textbf{Datasets.} We consider SA-1B~\cite{sam}, COCO~\cite{coco}, and LVIS~\cite{lvis} to evaluate both in-domain performance and zero-shot transferability.
+\textbf{Datasets.} We consider SA-1B~\citep{sam}, COCO~\citep{coco}, and LVIS~\citep{lvis} to evaluate both in-domain performance and zero-shot transferability.
 For distillation, 1\% images of the whole SA-1B dataset are used.
 We construct a test set, named SA-1K, from SA-1B.
 In particular, we randomly select 1,000 images from SA-1B, which are not used during training.
 For each image, we randomly sample 64 instances to avoid memory overflow.
-For COCO and LVIS, we use their default validation sets.
+For COCO and LVIS, we use their validation sets.